aiplanethub/mini-bootcamp-introduction-to-pandas/summary-and-aggregation-functions/1486-Aggregation Functions.md

-* To see all the unique values and the number of times they are occurring in the dataset, we have a method called value_counts():
+* To see all the unique values and the number of times they occur in the dataset, we have a method called value_counts():

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_c40daa0935f646fda57887659160ff5c.png)

-* 'female' is occurring 502 times in gender column which we saw in the table returned using describe() method as well.
+* 'female' occurs 502 times in the gender column.
+We also saw this in the table returned using the describe () method.